aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 <!--
 TODO: Create the following slides:
-How do those roles collaborate with OSCAL? (*a* way they interact, this is not perscriptive)
+How do those roles collaborate with OSCAL? (*a* way they interact, this is not prescriptive)
     1. Developers write SSP store in VCS (GitHub)
     1. VCS copy of SSP uploaded to GRC tool
     1. ISSM reviews in GRC tool